ef2-digital/strapi-api-forms/README.md

 # Strapi Form Generator Plugin
+This is a plugin for [Strapi](https://strapi.io/), a headless CMS, that allows you to generate API forms with multiple input fields and email handling capabilities.

 ## NEW RELEASE
 As of 26-04-2024 there is a new release (1.2.0) which adds the following: